 - Silesian — southwest

-Despite differences in accents, vocabulary, and slang, most Polish dialects are mutually intelligible.
-A speaker of a particular variety can understand other dialects with little to no trouble.
+Despite accents, vocabulary, and slang differences, most Polish dialects are mutually intelligible.
+Speakers of a particular variety can understand other dialects with little to no trouble.

 10 Outstanding Reasons to Learn Polish

-I bet you have all those questions in your mind, and hence you stumbled upon this article.
-You came to the right place, as here you will discover all the answers you need to know.
+I bet you have all those questions in mind, and hence, you stumbled upon this article.
+You came to the right place, as here, you will discover all the answers you need to know.

 I am presenting you with ten reasons below that will help you decide to learn Polish.